chrony-DevLogs/chrony-DevLogs/README.md

 - 👋 Hi, I’m @CHRONY

-- 👀 I'm a MIME student at ISAMM
+- 👀 I'm a CS student at ISAMM
 - I'm thrilled to do business with you!
 - 📫 How to reach me salhiabdennour3@gmail.com